Bahadirozen51/NF1-Smart-Redirector-Model/README.md

 ## 🌌 Theoretical Multi-Threshold Synthetic Biology Framework

 > ⚠️ **Notice:** This module represents a non-validated, conceptual, and exploratory systems-biology architecture operating under phenomenological regime labels.
 Astrophysics and mathematical metaphors used herein function strictly as qualitative behavior models (state-transition regimes) rather than literal biochemical mechanisms.
+Astrophysical terminology is used strictly as a phenomenological analogy for nonlinear regime transitions.

 This repository hosts an advanced expansion exploring an adaptive theoretical signaling-control framework (AMTPRF) inspired by systems biology, bistable control theory, and nonlinear state-transition dynamics.
+This repository does not propose a therapeutic intervention.
+It explores whether adaptive nonlinear feedback architectures can theoretically redirect pathological signaling trajectories between metastable attractor basins in abstract dynamical systems.
 The sub-architecture aims to model multi-threshold feedback responses and attractor basin transitions without altering the original core hypotheses of the NF1-Smart-Redirector.

 **Computational Architecture & Code Hierarchy:**
 * 📄 `docs/ASTRO_BIOLOGICAL_MODULATION.md` — Complete mathematical framework, continuous regime interpolation (sigmoid blending), Langevin SDE noise models, and Fokker-Planck energy landscape equations.